tezedge/tezedge/drone_ci/README.md

 ```

-The next file you should edit is the [hosts](inventory/hosts) file.
-This file is in ini format and contains all the hosts you wish to connect to.
+The next file we should edit is the [hosts](inventory/hosts) file.
+This file is in ini format and contains all the hosts we wish to connect to.

 Example of a fully edit host file:
 ```